 The Best Soul Food Style Candied Sweet Potatoes

 Sweet, tender, soul-food style candied sweet potatoes.
 Infused with spices, topped with brown sugar, then baked in candied sauce!
-Its a classic Thanksgiving side dish and a southern favorite.
-Soul food at it’s best!
+It’s a classic Thanksgiving side dish and a Southern favorite.
+Soul food at its best!
+These were a family favorite as a kid.
+My Grandmother loved them so much that she cooked them all year round but she always made them for Thanksgiving.
+It was her Candied Sweet potatoes I looked forward to eating the most.

 Candied Sweet Potatoes Recipe